altss-research/private-markets-asset-classes/README.md

 # Private Markets Asset Classes

-This repository provides a neutral reference of private market asset classes, with selected adjacent strategies included for allocator context.
+This repository provides a neutral, high-level reference of private market asset classes, with selected adjacent strategies included for allocator context.

+The content is designed to support research, documentation, and taxonomy development across institutional investment workflows.

 ---